 At the First Annual General Meeting, the developer must provide an Initial Maintenance Schedule which has to be taken into account in the budget.

 If a developer sets unrealistic low levies at the time of sale of the units, then the owners corporation may be able to pursue the developer for compensation through the Tribunal.

-If the levies are later found to be far too low, the owners corporation can apply to the Tribunal for an order to provide compensation.
+And, if the levies are later on found to be far too low, the owners corporation can then apply to the Tribunal for an order to provide compensation.